Operation Kikusui I: Battle

-Admiral Itō, along with Captain Kōsaku Aruga, who commanded Yamato for the battle, refused to abandon ship, with Itō retiring to the flag cabin while Aruga tied himself to the binnacle.
+Itō, along with Captain Kōsaku Aruga, who commanded Yamato for the battle, refused to abandon ship, with Itō retiring to the flag cabin while Aruga tied himself to the binnacle.
 As the order to abandon the ship was issued after the ship began to capsize, many of her crew were trapped.
 American aircraft continued to attack Yamato during this period, and she suffered several more torpedo hits.
 At 14:20, Yamato capsized completely and began to sink (30°22′N 128°04′E).
 At 14:23, she suddenly blew up with an explosion so large that it was reportedly heard and seen 200 km away in Kagoshima and sent up a mushroom-shaped cloud almost 20000 ft into the air.
 Japanese survivor Mitsuru Yoshida said that her large explosion downed several U.S. planes observing her end.
 The explosion is believed to have occurred when the fires ignited by bomb hits reached the main magazines.

-Attempting to make it back to port, Japanese destroyer Asashimo was bombed and sunk with no survivors by U.S. aircraft.
-The Japanese destroyer Kasumi was also crippled by a U.S. carrier aircraft attack during the battle and had to be scuttled by other, relatively undamaged Japanese destroyers.
-Suzutsuki was able to make it to Sasebo, Japan, despite her bow being blown off by steaming in reverse the entire way.
+Attempting to make it back to port, the destroyer Asashimo was bombed and sunk with no survivors.
+The destroyer Kasumi was also crippled and had to be scuttled by other, relatively undamaged destroyers.
+Suzutsuki was able to make it to Sasebo, Japan, despite her bow being blown off, by steaming in reverse the entire way.

-The remaining three less-damaged Japanese destroyers (Fuyutsuki, Yukikaze, and Hatsushimo) were able to rescue 280 survivors from Yamato (sources differ on the size of Yamato's crew, giving it as between 2,750 and 3,300 men), plus 555 survivors from Yahagi (out of a crew of 1,000) and just over 800 survivors from Isokaze, Hamakaze, and Kasumi.
+The remaining three less-damaged destroyers (Fuyutsuki, Yukikaze, and Hatsushimo) were able to rescue 280 survivors from Yamato (sources differ on the size of Yamato's crew, giving it as between 2,750 and 3,300 men), plus 555 survivors from Yahagi (out of a crew of 1,000) and just over 800 survivors from Isokaze, Hamakaze, and Kasumi.
 Between 3,700 and 4,250 Japanese naval personnel perished in the battle.
 The ships took the survivors to Sasebo.

 A total of 10 U.S. aircraft were shot down by anti-aircraft fire from the Japanese ships; some aircrews were rescued by seaplane or submarine.
-In total, the U.S. lost 12 men.
+The U.S. lost 12 men.
 Some of the Japanese survivors reported that U.S. fighter aircraft strafed Japanese survivors floating in the water.
-Japanese survivors also reported that U.S. aircraft temporarily halted their attacks on the Japanese destroyers during the time that the destroyers were busy picking up survivors from the water.
+Japanese survivors also reported that U.S. aircraft temporarily halted their attacks on the destroyers during the time that the destroyers were busy picking up survivors from the water.

 Aerial kamikaze attacks

-During the battle, as promised, the Japanese Army conducted an air attack on the U.S. naval fleet at Okinawa, but they failed to sink any ships.
-Around 115 aircraft—many of them kamikaze—attacked the U.S. ships throughout April 7.
+Besides Operation Kikusui I, Operation Ten-Go also involved numerous suicide attacks on the U.S. invasion forces.
+The Japanese Army conducted an air attack on the U.S. naval fleet at Okinawa, but they failed to sink any ships.
+Around 115 aircraft—many of them kamikazes—attacked the U.S. ships throughout 7 April.
 Kamikaze aircraft hit the aircraft carrier Hancock, battleship Maryland, and destroyer Bennett, causing moderate damage to Hancock and Maryland and severe damage to Bennett.
 About 100 Japanese aircraft were lost in the attack.